Clifton Springs

 Clifton Springs performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-Clifton Springs has a robust network of six schools educating approximately 3,848 students, with typical Australian school conditions (ICSEA: 1030) and balanced educational opportunities.
+Clifton Springs has a robust network of six schools educating approximately 3,848 students, with typical Australian school conditions (ICSEA: 1030) offering balanced educational opportunities.
+The mix includes three primary, two secondary, and one K-12 school.
 The area functions as an education hub with 21.4 school places per 100 residents, significantly above the regional average of 12.3, attracting students from surrounding communities.
+Note: where schools show 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education